CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The Cloud Edge Computing course bridges the gap between centralized cloud systems and decentralized edge solutions, preparing us to address modern technological challenges.
+The Cloud Edge Computing course bridges the gap between centralized cloud systems and decentralized edge solutions, preparing me to address modern technological challenges.
 Taught by Sami Yangui, the course delves into virtualization technologies, cloud services, and edge infrastructures.
 It emphasizes the design, deployment, and management of architectures that blend the low-latency benefits of edge computing with the scalability of cloud environments.

-This training is particularly relevant in today’s context, where the rise of IoT, real-time applications, and 5G networks necessitates expertise in these fields.
-In this course, we gain hands-on experience with tools such as Kubernetes, Docker, and cloud platforms like AWS and Azure, enabling them to create robust, efficient systems.
+This training is particularly relevant in today’s context, where the rise of IoT, real-time applications and networks necessitates expertise in these fields.
+In this course, I gained hands-on experience with tools such as Kubernetes, Docker, and cloud platforms like AWS and Azure, enabling me to create efficient systems.

-The course also addresses advanced topics, including energy-efficient protocols, security challenges, and real-time data analysis at the edge, equipping learners to deliver impactful solutions in sectors such as smart cities, healthcare, and Industry 4.0.

-By combining theory and practical projects, this course fosters not only technical expertise but also an appreciation for ethical and sustainable innovation, ensuring that engineers are well-prepared for the demands of a rapidly evolving digital landscape.

 ## PART B: DESCRIPTIVE PART